craigschlegel/registrations-for-the-events-calendar/readme.txt

 Do you need even more customization and control?
 Check out [Registrations for the Events Calendar Pro](https://roundupwp.com/products/registrations-for-the-events-calendar-pro/).
 Pro features include:

-* Multiple forms specific to each event.
+* Multiple registration forms specific to each event.
-* Drop-down, checkbox, radio, file upload and paragraph fields.
+* Drop-down, checkbox, radio, date, file upload and paragraph fields.
 * Online payments for events using PayPal.
 (Stripe extension available)
+* Offline payment management.
-* Add multiple costs to events.
+* Add multiple costs to events or add costs based on form field responses.
 * Guest registrations (register for more than one person at a time).
 * Multiple confirmation email templates.
 * Multiple registration venues and tiers.
 * Automatic/reminder email message sending.
 * Connect multiple events to a single registration.
+* Convenient event check in system.
+* Customizable event reports.
+* Registrants can edit their own registrations.
 * Easy event management for membership sites.
+* Logged-in users can view a list of events they registered for.

 == Feedback or Support ==